Astros win 1st World Series crown, top Dodgers 5-1 in Game 7

 Springer led off the evening with a double against Darvish, and soon it was 2-0.

-Springer hit his fifth homer — tying the Series mark set by Reggie Jackson and matched by Chase Utley — when he connected for a record fourth game in a row, making it 5-0 in the second.
+Springer hit his fifth homer — tying the Series mark set by Reggie Jackson (1977) and matched by Chase Utley (2009) — when he connected for a record fourth game in a row, making it a five-run lead.

-That was plenty for Astros manager A.J.
+That was plenty for Houston manager A.J.
 Hinch.
-He pulled starter Lance McCullers Jr. soon after the curveballer crazily plunked his fourth batter of the game, and began a bullpen parade of four relievers that kept the lead.
+He pulled starter Lance McCullers Jr. soon after the curveballer crazily plunked his fourth batter of the game , and began a parade of four relievers that held the lead.

+Throughout the postseason, Hinch and the unconventional Astros overcame a shaky bullpen by using starters in relief.

+“I knew yesterday I didn’t have much,” said McCullers, the Game 3 winner.
+“I knew I didn’t have much to give other than to gut it out as long as I could.”

+In a dramatic Series marked by blown leads and late rallies, when Houston twice outlasted the Dodgers in extra innings, McCullers did enough.

-Forever known for their space-age Astrodome, outlandish rainbow jerseys and a handful of heartbreaking playoff losses, these Astros will be remembered as champions, finally, in their 56th season.
+Forever known for their space-age Astrodome, outlandish rainbow jerseys and a handful of heartbreaking playoff losses for stars like Nolan Ryan, Jeff Bagwell and Craig Biggio, these Astros will be remembered as champions, finally, in their 56th season.

-Built on the skills of homegrown All-Stars Carlos Correa, Dallas Keuchel and more, and boosted by the slick trade for Justin Verlander, general manager Jeff Luhnow completed the ascent that some predicted.
+Built on the skills of homegrown All-Stars Dallas Keuchel and more, helped by veteran offseason acquisitions such as Brian McCann and 40-year-old Carlos Beltran, who won his first ring, and boosted by the slick trade for ace Justin Verlander, general manager Jeff Luhnow oversaw the team’s resurgence.

-Famously, now, there was the Sports Illustrated cover in 2014 — after Houston had lost more than 100 games for three straight years — that proclaimed: “Your 2017 World Series Champs” and featured a picture of Springer in a bright Astros jersey.

-Houston won 101 times this year to take the AL West, then won Games 6 and 7 at home in the AL Championship Series.
+Houston won 101 times this year to take the AL West, then won Games 6 and 7 at home in the AL Championship Series against the New York Yankees.
 The Astros joined the 1985 Royals as the only clubs to win a pair of Game 7s in the same year.

+When it was over, Bagwell and Biggio posed for pictures together with the World Series trophy.

-Longtime ace Clayton Kershaw provided four shutout innings of relief for Los Angeles, but it was too late.
+Kershaw provided four shutout innings of relief for Los Angeles , but it was too late.
 What the Dodgers really needed was a better starter than Darvish, someone more like the lefty who tossed out a ceremonial first ball: the great Sandy Koufax.

+Acquired from Texas on July 31 for these big games, Darvish lasted 1 2/3 innings in both his World Series starts — the two shortest of his career.

+“This pain is going to stay in me for a while,” the four-time All-Star said through a translator.

 A double by Marwin Gonzalez helped set up perhaps McCullers’ biggest contribution, a slow grounder for his first pro RBI.
 Springer followed with a no-doubt, two-run drive into the left-center field bleachers.